DAY 1: CUSCO – PATABAMBA – HUCHUY QOSQO

 - Optional upgrade – Hotel in Aguas Calientes

-- Tips for the crew, guide, cook and porters of ORANGE NATION
+- Tips for the crew, and guide of ORANGE NATION

 |No. OF PEOPLE||PRICE|